-In the case of acute hepatitis B infection, treatment is supportive, meaning that it is given with the aim of maintaining comfort, nutrition and fluids.
+In the case of acute hepatitis B infection, treatment is supportive, meaning that it is given with the aim of maintaining comfort, nutrition and fluids but not to cure the disease.

 People with chronic hepatitis B may be treated with medications, including antivirals.
 These can help reduce the risk of developing liver disease in the long term.
 People who have chronic hepatitis B infection are recommended to see their doctor or specialist regularly for a check-up.
 There is a small chance of worsening liver damage and the development of cirrhosis or liver cancer.